 Job Description: Summary

-This classification receives emergency and non-emergency requests for response via radio, telephone and computer-aided dispatch systems, determines priorities, dispatches law enforcement and other emergency units, and maintains close contact with field units to monitor response progress and any needed support requirements.
+This classification receives emergency and non-emergency requests for a response via radio, telephone, and computer-aided dispatch systems, determines priorities, dispatches law enforcement and other emergency units, and maintains close contact with field units to monitor response progress and any needed support requirements.
 It is distinguished from the Sheriff's 9-1-1 Call Taker and other Public Safety classifications which do not dispatch or communicate directly with field units.

 Duties and Responsibilities

 (Work assignments may vary depending on the department's needs and will be communicated to the applicant or incumbent by the supervisor.)